Orionsilver/PokemonGOSpoofing/index.md

 <h1 id="Unrooted_Devices">Unrooted Devices</h1>
 <h2 id="Downgrade_GP_Services">How to downgrade Google Play Services</h2>
-<h3>Recently Niantic made some changes which require non root users to update their Google Play services Version.
-So if you're affected by it you'll need to update your Google Play Services version</h3>
+<p>Recently Niantic made some changes which require non root users to update their Google Play services Version.
+So if you're affected by it you'll need to update your Google Play Services version</p>

-The version that will work on your phone is unknown but there's a few versions that you can try and stick with the one that works for you.
+<p>The version that will work on your phone is unknown but there's a few versions that you can try and stick with the one that works for you.
 Those are <a href="https://www.apkmirror.com/apk/google-inc/google-play-services/google-play-services-12-5-29-release" target="_blank">12.5.29</a>, <a href="https://www.apkmirror.com/apk/google-inc/google-play-services/google-play-services-12-6-85-release" target="_blank">12.6.85</a>, <a href="https://www.apkmirror.com/apk/google-inc/google-play-services/google-play-services-12-6-87-release" target="_blank">12.6.87</a> and <a href="https://www.apkmirror.com/apk/google-inc/google-play-services/google-play-services-12-6-88-release" target="_blank">12.6.88</a> .
 Before you downgrade do the following go to <b>Settings -> Device Administrator -> uncheck "Find My Device"</b>.
-Afterwards proceed to install any version mentioned above and <b>reboot your phone</b> then check if you're able to spoof.
+Afterwards proceed to install any version mentioned above and <b>reboot your phone</b> then check if you're able to spoof.</p>

 <h3> How to know the right version for your phone </h3>